-Understanding music: pupils are assessed on listening and contextual understanding of wide variety of music including Western classical, blues, popular music and 20th Century Art music whilst developing their understanding of music theory.
+Understanding music: pupils are assessed on listening and contextual understanding of a wide variety of music including Western Classical, Blues, Popular Music and 20th Century Art Music whilst developing their understanding of music theory.
+This component is assessed externally via a listening examination.